-While driving home today, I was flipping through the local FM radio stations when a story caught my attention.
+While driving home recently, I was flipping through the local FM radio stations when a story caught my attention.
 It was about how sexual assault on airplanes is increasing.
 The program host was interviewing FBI Special Agent David Gates, who is based at Los Angeles International Airport (LAX) and regularly investigates these cases.

 I couldn’t find an online story about it but I did learn this via the FBI: “Sexual assault aboard aircraft—which usually takes the form of unwanted touching—is a felony that can land offenders in prison.
 Typically, men are the perpetrators, and women and unaccompanied minors are the victims.
 “But at LAX,” Gates said, “we have seen every combination of victim and perpetrator.”

 According to FOX 32 Chicago, a Delta passenger faces federal charges for masturbating and groping a woman.
 According to the article, “A federal complaint was filed against Michael Peterson in U.S. District Court in Nevada Wednesday.The complaint said the alleged incident happened on June 1 on Delta flight #949 from Atlanta to Las Vegas.
 Peterson is accused of making “an obscene and indecent exposure of his genitalia and engaged in masturbation” in front of a female passenger before grabbing her.”